-Gerad Good, sporting a two-year mark of 23-30, was named Manchester University's 22nd head men's basketball coach in April 2015.
-In two seasons, the program has advanced to the Heartland Collegiate Athletic tournament as part of a strong turnaround due to back-to-back double-digit win campaigns which includes advancing to the tourney semifinals in 2016-17.
+Gerad Good, sporting a three-year mark of 29-49, was named Manchester University's 22nd head men's basketball coach in April 2015.
+In his short stead at the helm, the program has advanced to the Heartland Collegiate Athletic tournament twice as part of a strong turnaround due to back-to-back double-digit win campaigns which include advancing to the tourney semifinals in 2016-17.

 He has seen prior success with the Black and Gold.
 He was a student-athlete on back-to-back 20-or-more win campaigns under former head coach Steve Alford in 1992-93 and 1993-94 and was a student assistant on Alford's staff when the Black and Gold made their magical run to the NCAA Division III national championship game during the 1994-95 season.